-- Campus Recreation – In addition to overseeing the Student Recreation Center, the Campus Recreation department organizes dozens of events every year, regular fitness classes, outdoor recreation equipment rentals and even off-campus adventures.
+- Campus Recreation – In addition to overseeing the Student Recreation Center, the Department of Campus Recreation organizes dozens of events every year, holds regular fitness classes, outdoor recreation equipment rentals and even off-campus adventures.

 - Center for Student Involvement – The CSI is an administrative department that holds on-campus events and activities open to all students regardless of club membership or affiliation.
 One of its primary goals is to help bridge the social divide between resident and commuter students.

-- Student Life at Montclair – SLAM is special board within the Student Government Association that organizes events and activities sponsored by the SGA directly or that need collaboration between multiple clubs.
+- Student Life at Montclair – SLAM is the student programming board within the Student Government Association that organizes events and activities sponsored by the SGA directly or that need collaboration between multiple clubs.

 SLAM, Campus Recreation, and the various club and organization events are all planned, organized and run by students.
-Join up and you can be an integral part of a vibrant and active campus community.
+Join them and be an integral part of a vibrant and active campus community!